virtualsecureplatform/TFHEpp/docs/GL.md

 seconds for separate HEXL multiply/add calls (23--24% faster).
-The factor benchmark uses a synthetic one-stage key; the separately measured three-stage rates still suggest about a 22% reduction in the complete sparse-factor phase, not a measured full-bootstrap runtime.
-Run the tuning benchmark with `TFHEPP_GL_N512_MASKED_BENCH=1` and `TFHEPP_GL_N512_FACTOR_BENCH=1`; run the arithmetic microbenchmark with `TFHEPP_MODULAR_MAC_BENCH=1`.
+The factor benchmark uses a synthetic one-stage key; the separately measured three-stage rates still suggest about a 22% reduction in the complete sparse-factor phase, consistent with the measured full-bootstrap runtime above.
+Run the tuning benchmark with

-These are component projections, not measured end-to-end runtimes.
-The full 7.88 GiB production key has deliberately not been generated merely to obtain a timing number.
+`TFHEPP_GL_N512_MASKED_BENCH=1` and `TFHEPP_GL_N512_FACTOR_BENCH=1`; run the
+arithmetic microbenchmark with `TFHEPP_MODULAR_MAC_BENCH=1`.

+The component figures remain useful for tuning, but the 1,598.99-second value above is the measured end-to-end bootstrap runtime rather than a projection.

 ## Current Boundary